Request your Consultation

 Creating a living trust in the state of Nevada protects your beneficiaries from having their assets contested, having to deal with the stress and hassle of the probate court, and allows everyone’s identity and other sensitive information to remain private.

-There are some basic questions you should consider before taking the steps to establish your living trust, but you should always consult an estate planning attorney before making anything official.
+There are some basic questions you should consider before taking the steps to establish your living trust, but you should always consult a Las Vegas, NV estate planning attorney before making anything official.

 If it was established as a revocable trust, you can change your living trust.
 Revocable trusts are incredibly flexible and can be modified at any time.
 If you created an irrevocable living trust, it will be much harder to change.
 You will need permission from anyone named on the trust to make any modifications to persons or properties listed on the trust.
 If they do not grant permission, you cannot make changes.